Beatrice of Lorraine: Regency

 With Boniface's death on 6 May 1052, Beatrice assumed the regency for her son Frederick.
 Little is else is known about her life before the murder of her husband In 1054, to give her son the protection she could not militarily provide, she married her cousin, Godfrey, former duke of Lower Lorraine.
 However, in 1055, the Emperor Henry III arrested Beatrice for marrying a traitor.
 She was brought to Germany a prisoner while Frederick was summoned to Henry's court at Florence.
 He refused to go and died before any action was taken against him.
 The heir of Boniface was now his youngest daughter Matilda, who was imprisoned with her mother.

 On the death of Henry, Godfrey was reconciled with his heir, Henry IV, and exiled to Italy with his wife and stepdaughter.
 In January 1058, as a partisan of the newly elected Pope Nicholas II, Leo de Benedicto had the gates of the Leonine City thrown open for Godfrey and Beatrice.
 Godfrey immediately possessed the Tiber Island and attacked the Lateran, forcing Benedict X to flee on January 24.
 Beatrice and Godfrey were allied with the reformers, including Hildebrand and Pope Alexander II, against the emperor.
 In 1062, Beatrice tried to stop the Antipope Honorius II from reaching Rome.

 In 1069, Godfrey died.
 Matilda was of age, yet Beatrice continued to exercise government in her name until the day she died.

-On 29 August 1071, Beatrice founded the monastery Frassinoro at the Apennine pass of Foce della Radici.
-In 1074-1076, Beatrice was a key negotiator in the dispute between Pope Gregory VII and her kinsman, King Henry IV of Germany over certain rights in episcopal appointments.
+On 29 August 1071, Beatrice and her daughter, Matilda, founded the monastery Frassinoro at the Apennine pass of Foce della Radici.
+In 1074–1076, Beatrice was a key negotiator in the dispute between Pope Gregory VII and her kinsman, King Henry IV of Germany over certain rights in episcopal appointments.